Ada-Developers-Academy/daily-curriculum/week5/wednesday/adding-a-blog.md

 ## Building a Blog (...again)

 We will be adding a blog to our [Personal Website](https://github.com/Ada-Developers-Academy/daily-curriculum/blob/master/week5/monday/personal-website-overview.md).

-In this exercise we will:

-- Add a layout template to a Sinatra application
-- Add a directory to serve blog posts written in HTML
-- Create a route in Sinatra that will dynamically serve pages from the new directory
-- Create a way to access all of the blog post names to display and link to from our views.

 #### Layouts